-- A. 1. (c) 2. (a) 3. (d) 4. (a) 5. (b) - B. 1.
+- A. 1. (c) 2. (a) 3. (d) 4. (a) 5. (b)

+- B. 1. (a) 2. (b) 3. (d) 4. (a)

+- C. 1.
 (T) 2.
 (T) 3.
 (T) 4.
 (T) 5.
+(F)

-(F) - C. 1.
-Diffused reflection.
-2. Periscope 3.
-Braille.
-4. Plane mirror.
-5. Optic nerve. - D. 1.
+- D. 1.
+Diffused reflection 2.
+Periscope 3.
+No, Braille script 4.
+Plane mirror 5.
+Optic nerve

+- 6. Lateral inversion

+- E. 1.
 The objects which shine by giving their own light are called luminous objects.
-The examples of luminous objects are the sun, stars, fire, candle flame, bulb, tube light, etc. - The objects which shine by reflecting the light falling on them are called illuminated objects.
-For example, the moon shines due to reflecting the light falling from the sun. - 2.
-When light falls on a plane smooth surface, it follows the laws of reflection.
-These laws are: - (a) When a ray of light (incident ray) falls on a plane smooth surface, it is reflected in the same medium in such a way that the angle of incidence is equal to the angle of reflection. - (b) The incident ray, the reflected ray and the normal always lie in the same plane.
+The examples of luminous objects are the sun, stars, fire, candle flame, bulb, tube light, etc.

+The objects which shine by reflecting the light falling on them are called illuminated objects.
+For example, the moon shines due to reflecting the light falling from the sun.

+- 2. (a) 40° because the angle of incidence is equal to the angle of reflection. - (b) The incident ray, the reflected ray and the normal always lie in the same plane.

 3. Regular Reflection Irregular Reflection 1.
 When a beam of light falls on a smooth and highly polished surface, almost entire light gets reflected in the same medium in a definite direction.
 This kind of reflection is called regular reflection.
 1. When a beam of light falls on a rough and uneven surface, the light gets reflected in different directions, i.e., light rays do not follow uniformity of direction.
 This kind of reflection is known as irregular or diffused reflection.
 2. We can see our image formed by a mirror due to the phenomenon of regular reflection.
 2. In case of diffused reflection from rough surfaces, either there is no image formed or a blurred (hazy) image is formed.
 3. Regular reflection creates glare and we cannot see the things clearly and comfortably.
-3. We are able to see things comfortably because of irregular reflection.

-- 4. The splitting of light into its seven colours after passing through a prism is called dispersion of light. - 5.
-Inability to see the distant objects clearly but ability to see the nearby (at 25 cm from eyes) objects clearly is known as myopia.
-It can be corrected by using spectacles with concave lenses. - E. 1.
+- 4. When light passes through a thick glass piece, it gets splitted into its constituent seven colours which are seen as a rainbow.
+The splitting of light into its seven colours after passing through a glass piece is called dispersion of light. - 5.
+She is suffering from hypermetropia.
+It can be corrected by using spectacles with suitable convex lenses. - F. 1.
 The characteristics of light are: - (a) Light is a form of energy. - (b) Light is one of the fastest travelling forms of energy.
-It travels with a speed of 3,00,000 kilometres per second in vacuum and almost with the same speed in air. - (c) Light needs no medium to travel, i.e., it can travel in vacuum also. - (d) Light travels in a straight line. - (e) No objects are visible in the absence of light. - (f) Light, as it comes from the sun, consists of seven different colours, namely, Violet, Indigo, Blue, Green, Yellow, Orange and Red.
-The sequence of this colour band is known as VIBGYOR. - (g) When light falls on an opaque surface, it is reflected back. - 2.
+It travels with a speed of 3,00,000 kilometres per second in vacuum and almost with the same speed in air. - (c) Light needs no medium to travel, i.e., it can travel in vacuum also. - (d) Light travels in a straight line. - (e) Light, as it comes from the sun, consists of seven different colours, namely, Violet, Indigo, Blue, Green, Yellow, Orange and Red.
+The sequence of this colour band is known as VIBGYOR. - 2.
 The laws of reflection can be verified as follows: